qinscode/duoink_invitation_tool/readme.md

 ### Usage Limitations

-**Important:** The Duoink platform has a daily limit of approximately 100 invitation code redemptions per account.
+**Important:** The Duoink has a daily limit of approximately 100 invitation code redemptions per account.
 Please be aware of this limitation when using the tool:

-- Plan to process no more than 100 codes per day
+- The tool comes with only 30 invitation codes by design to promote responsible usage
 - If you have more codes, consider spreading the process across multiple days
 - The tool will track which codes have been used or resulted in errors, so you can safely run it on consecutive days without duplicate processing